dalvarezo/VIPCALs/README.md

     \- *Interactive plots*: enable GUI plots (manual mode only)

     > **Warning**: Generating these plots can consume lots of time and
-    > storage.
+    > disk storage.
 It is advised to disable them for large datasets.
 Static
     > .ps and pdf plots are always saved in the output directory.

 ### JSON Input

 For batch processing, inputs can be supplied via a JSON file.
 All parameters mirror the manual input described above.
+As before, when running in Docker, both userno and disk should be omitted.

 **Minimum JSON Fields**